 Change the indicated paragraph as follows

-The Multi-band element indicates that the STA transmitting this element (the transmitting STA) is within a multi-band device capable of operating in a frequency band or operating class or channel other than the one in which this element is transmitted and that the transmitting STA is able to accomplish a session transfer from the current channel to a channel using another STA in the same device, in the other or same band.
+The Multi-band element indicates that the STA transmitting this element (the transmitting STA) is within a multi-band device capable of operating in a frequency band or operating class or channel other than the one in which this element is transmitted.
+In addition, if used as part of a fast session transfer, this element indicates that the transmitting STA is able to accomplish a fast session transfer from the current channel to a channel using another STA in the same device, in the other or same band.
 The format of the Multi-band element is shown in Figure 9-557 (Multi-band element format).

 Change the indicated paragraph as follows

 The FSTSessionTimeout field is used in the FST Setup Request frame to indicate the timeout value for FST session setup protocol as defined in 11.31.1 (General).
 The FSTSessionTimeout field contains the duration, in TUs, after which the FST setup is terminated.
+The FSTSessionTimeout field is reserved if the Multi-band element is used outside the context of a fast session transfer.

 11.31.1 General